-Most Hemp CBD oil is extracted from industrial hemp with a vast majority imported from China.
-Hemp is naturally abundant in CBD, is grown as an industrial crop with the whole plant, flowers, leaves, stalks, and seeds typically used in production of oil resulting in a low CBD percentags
+Most Hemp CBD oil is extracted from industrial hemp with the vast majority imported from China.
+Hemp is naturally abundant in CBD, is grown as an industrial crop with the whole plant, flowers, leaves, stalks, and seeds typically used in production of oil, resulting in a low CBD percentage.

-CBD isolate is exactly what it sounds like; pure, isolated CBD compound, all by itself.
+CBD isolate is exactly what it sounds like, pure, isolated CBD compound, all by itself.
 It exists as a white powder and contains no other compounds – absolutely nothing.
 CBD isolate is simply CBD that has been extracted from the cannabis plant and isolated from the other cannabinoids.
-Refined CBD isolate powder lack critical terpenes, secondary cannabinoids, and fatty acids, decreasing the synergistic value of these cannabinoids.
-The therapeutic window is narrow and whilst many suppliers mix their isolate with THC oil, this does not constitute FECO!
+Refined CBD isolate powder lacks critical terpenes, secondary cannabinoids, and fatty acids, decreasing the synergistic value of these cannabinoids.
+The therapeutic window is narrow, and whilst many suppliers mix their isolate with THC oil, this does not constitute FECO!

 Isolated CBD is typically extracted from industrial hemp plants that are utilized across many hemp industries.
 Each industry uses the same base plant to decrease manufacturing costs, and supplements using these plants generally sacrifice CBD quality for price.

 It is also important to differentiate between Hemp CBD and Hemp Seed Oil.
-While Hemp CBD contains CBD with little to no THC content and is regarded as a nutritional supplement only, hemp seed oil is in a different category all by itself.
-Hemp seed oil is high in omega and is generally regarded more of a culinary additive, with no medicinal value.
+While Hemp CBD contains CBD with little to no THC content, and is regarded as a nutritional supplement only, hemp seed oil is in a category all of its own.
+Hemp seed oil is high in omega and is generally regarded as more of a culinary additive, with no medicinal value.

 Most commonly, CBD is taken orally, in drop form.
-Sublingual dosing is the best means of ingestion, and, again, the carrier liquid is of utmost importance.
+Sublingual dosing is the best means of ingestion, and again, the carrier liquid is of utmost importance.
 MCT oil, for example, bypasses the digestive tract and delivers the cannabinoids straight to the liver, where other carriers would need to pass through the digestive tract first, losing some efficacy due to stomach acid destruction of the CBD.
 In this case, larger doses are required to render the CBD effective.
-If you are needing higher dosages of CBD, capsules would be the best method on ingestion, however, always make sure that your supplier is supplying you with accurately pre-dosed capsules, and not simply a homemade brew inserted into a capsule.
+If you are needing higher doses of CBD, capsules would be the best method on ingestion; however, always make sure that your supplier is providing you with accurately pre-dosed capsules, and not simply a homemade brew inserted into a capsule.